Forrest Goodwin

-Forrest Goodwin (June 14, 1862 – May 28, 1913) was a United States representative from Maine.
+Edward Forrest Goodwin (June 14, 1862 – May 28, 1913) was a United States representative from Maine.
 He was born in Skowhegan, Maine and attended the common schools, graduated from Skowhegan High School and Bloomfield Academy.
-He also graduated from Colby College and Boston University Law School.
+He also graduated from Colby College and the Boston University School of Law.
 He was admitted to the bar in 1889 and commenced practice in Skowhegan.

 He was elected a member of the Maine House of Representatives in 1889.
-He was appointed clerk at the Speaker's table under Speaker Thomas B. Reed in the Fifty-first Congress, was elected a member of the Maine State Senate 1903–1905, and served as its president in 1905.
+He was appointed clerk at the Speaker's table under Speaker Thomas B. Reed in the Fifty-first Congress, was elected a member of the Maine Senate for its 1903 and 1905 sessions, and served as its president in 1905.

 He was elected as a Republican to the Sixty-third Congress and served from March 4, 1913, until his death in Portland, Maine May 28, 1913.
-His interment was in South Side Cemetery, Skowhegan.
+His interment was in Southside Cemetery, Skowhegan.